JoshOlsen/josholsen.github.io/category/about.md

 My research has led me to develop a variety of computing skills that I never expected but now find essential.
 I appreciate the challenge of working on big data projects.

-In addition to economics I enjoy playing basketball and <a href='https://www.chess.com/member/econrocks'> chess</a>.
+In addition to economics, I enjoy playing basketball and <a href='https://www.chess.com/member/econrocks'> chess</a>.

 <!-- To make pages show up in the sidebar, add `sidebar_link: true` to the front